The Vulcanologist's Dream

 Day 7.
 Myvatn.
 The day is spent in the geologically active Myvatn area.
 Our first visit is the Krafla Volcano and the Viti (Hell) crater.
 We then visit We then visit the fumeroles, mud pools and mud pots at Hverir.
 Next we visit more extension fissures of the Mid-Atlantic Ridge at the Grjótagjá Cave, before climbing the large Hverfjall tephra cone.
 We then walk around the Dimmuborgir lava fields which were once a lava lake but now display many fascinating towers and lava tubes, before visiting the rootless volcanic craters.
 After this amazingly volcanically active day we journey on to Akureyri the second city of Iceland and capital of the north where we spend our last night.

 Day 8.
 West Iceland.
 Today we drive around the west of Iceland stopping at the Grabrok volcanic craters before reaching Reykjavik in the mid-afternoon.
 Our tour will officially end here in the city centre.
 We recommend you stay at least 1 night in the city so you can see the sights - we will drop you at your hotel.
 If you choose to stay in the city on for more days there are several interesting day tours that you could do, including trips to the geologically interesting areas of Snaesfellness or Landmannalaugar, the Inside the Volcano tour, or you may choose to go Whale Watching.
 It is very easy to get from the city to the airport and there is a shuttle bus from all the hotels.
 If you prefer to go straight to an airport hotel on Day 8, as we will be doing, you can of course continue with us.

-Flights, lunches, dinners, museum entry, bath entry and the Askja tour are not included.
+Flights, lunches, dinners, museum entry, bath entry and the Askja tour.